-Vanderbilt University is committed to principles of equal opportunity and affirmative action.
-Vanderbilt and the Vanderbilt University. © 2019 Vanderbilt University.
-All rights reserved.
-Produced by Vanderbilt University Marketing Solutions and Vanderbilt Printing Services.
-Printed on paper with 10% post-consumer recycled content, as part of the university's commitment to environmental stewardship and natural resource protection.
+University. © 2023 Vanderbilt University, All rights reserved.
+Produced by Vanderbilt Communications and Marketing.
+Printed on paper with 10 percent post-consumer recycled content as Vanderbiit University is committed to the principles of equal opportunity and nondiscrimination.
+Vanderbiit@ and the Vanderbiit logos are registered trademarks of The Vanderbiit part of the university's commitment to environmental stewardship and natural resource protection.
 This publication is recyclable.
-Please recycle it 3
+Please recycle it. 🌚